 A vicious cycle of poverty can be perpetuated by child labor.
 In traditional societies, sons are usually preferred by parents as better sources of income and old-age security, since daughters require dowries and after marriage are ‘lost’ to their parents.
-This reality bolsters high fertility, in turn, stretching family resources and limiting parental investment in the education their children.
+This reality bolsters high fertility, in turn, stretching family resources and limiting parental investment in the education of their children.
 Moreover, child workers increase the supply of labor, keeping wages low and perpetuating the reliance of poor parents on their children’s labor.
-Children forced to work are typically unable to attend school...at least regularly...and are thus deprived of education and the means to earn better incomes as adults.
+Children forced to work are typically unable to attend school—at least regularly—and are thus deprived of education and the means to earn better incomes as adults.
 Poverty, high fertility, and child labor are perpetuated across generations.

 Nepal and the Kamlari System